coderefinery/talk-general/talk.md

 - Code review and issue tracking in one place
 - Soon continuous integration (recipes and service for pilot projects)
 - Soon hopefully also websites via GitLab pages

+### .blue[ARC is a visible and prominent code and could help CodeRefinery to secure services for smaller clients]

 ---